DionWu/amtsimplified/content/posts/amt-taxes.md

 2. Subtract **total adjustments** to get your **Adjusted Gross Income (AGI)**
 3. Subtract eligible **deductions** to get your **Alternative Minimum Taxable Income (AMTI)**
 4. Subtract the **AMT exemption**, if eligible, to get your 'Final Alternative Minimum Taxable Income'.
 Oddly enough, there's actually no formal term for this, so let's just call it **FAMTI**
-5. Calculate your **Alternative Minimum Tax**
+5. Calculate your **Alternative Minimum Tax** based on the tax brackets.

 But Actually...
 ----
 In practice, the above process can often be a bit confusing because you are doing things differently than you would when calculating regular taxes.
 Thus, what is normally done is to add in a few extra steps that will seem a bit circuitous, but will generally be helpful for determining not just your AMTI but also your Regular Income Tax.
-This can come in handy when wanting to do things such as plan out your [ISO exercise schedule](/posts/iso-exercise-planner).
+This can come in handy when wanting to do things such as [plan out when to exercise your ISOs](/posts/iso-exercise-planner).

 So instead, we will do the following: